nguyenphuminh/JeChain/README.md

 ### Requirements

-A system that is running Windows, Linux or MacOS with a dual-core CPU and 8GB of RAM with a mediocre SSD/HDD should be enough.
+A system that is running Windows, Linux, or MacOS with a dual-core CPU and 8GB of RAM with a mediocre SSD/HDD should be enough.

 ### Installation